xtuc/babel/packages/babel-plugin-transform-runtime/README.md

 Babel uses very small helpers for common functions such as `_extend`.
 By default this will be added to every file that requires it.
 This duplication is sometimes unnecessary, especially when your application is spread out over multiple files.

-This is where the `transform-runtime` plugin comes in: all of the helpers will reference the module `babel-runtime` to avoid duplication across your compiled output.
+This is where the `transform-runtime` plugin comes in: all of the helpers will reference the module `@babel/runtime` to avoid duplication across your compiled output.
 The runtime will be compiled into your build.

 Another purpose of this transformer is to create a sandboxed environment for your code.
 If you use [babel-polyfill](http://babeljs.io/docs/usage/polyfill/) and the built-ins it provides such as `Promise`, `Set` and `Map`, those will pollute the global scope.
 While this might be ok for an app or a command line tool, it becomes a problem if your code is a library which you intend to publish for others to use or if you can't exactly control the environment in which your code will run.